 Signs and symptoms

-Gaucher disease has traditionally been divided into the following three clinical subtypes, delineated by the absence or presence of neurologic involvement and its progression:
+While Gaucher disease manifests with vast clinical heterogeneity, it has traditionally been differentiated into the following three clinical subtypes, delineated by the absence or presence of neurologic involvement and its progression:

 Patients with type 1 disease commonly present with painless splenomegaly, anemia, or thrombocytopenia.
 They may also have chronic fatigue, hepatomegaly (with or without abnormal liver function test findings), bone pain, or pathologic fractures and may bruise easily because of thrombocytopenia.
 Bleeding secondary to thrombocytopenia may manifest as nosebleeds, bruising, or both.